nebulastream/nebulastream/CODE_OF_CONDUCT.md

 # NebulaStream Specific
 1. We prefer to do things right and clean (codebase, architecture, documentation, reviews) instead of quick and dirty.
-2. Issues SHOULD be meaningful and contain enough information that someone else can pick it up and work on them (self-contained).
+2. Issues SHOULD be meaningful and contain enough information that someone else can pick them up and work on them (self-contained).
 3. Meetings must be prepared and there should exist action items (who, what, until when) at the end of a meeting.
-Further, an agenda has to be presented and sent around before the meeting starts
+Further, an agenda has to be presented and sent around before the meeting starts.
 4. Commit messages should be meaningful and contain enough information to understand what the commit is about.
 5. PRs MUST undergo a thorough review before merging.